Quansight-Labs/jupyter-a11y-mgmt/CODE_OF_CONDUCT.md

 - reviewers
 - contributors

-While the `jupyter-a11y-mgmt` repository is our primary space, it may be necesary gather on other platforms to complete our work.
-The Code of Conduct applies to any online space where we announce we will be gathering to support work on the repository, whether meeting in real time or asynchorously.
+While the `jupyter-a11y-mgmt` repository is our primary space, it may be necessary to gather on other platforms to complete our work.
+The Code of Conduct applies to any online space where we announce we will be gathering to support work on the repository, whether meeting in real-time or asynchronously.

 This includes:
 - Video and text chats